deeps0408/Phoenix-AI/README.md

 > **"No child should fall behind because life got in the way."**

-Phoenix AI is a modern, hackathon-winning AI multi-agent education platform designed for underserved students facing challenges like lack of teachers, language barriers, interrupted education, poor internet connectivity, and limited parental support.
+Phoenix AI is a modern, multi-agent education platform designed for underserved students facing challenges like lack of teachers, language barriers, interrupted education, poor internet connectivity, and limited parental support.

 Our core theme is **"Agents for Good"**—focusing on accessibility, personalization, and helping students recover lost learning.